particle-iot/docs/src/content/reference/firmware.md

 System.sleep(SLEEP_MODE_DEEP,60);
 // The device LED will shut off during deep sleep
 ```
-The device will automatically *wake up* and reestablish the WiFi connection after the specified number of seconds.
+The device will automatically *wake up* and reestablish the Wi-Fi connection after the specified number of seconds.

 `System.sleep(uint16_t wakeUpPin, uint16_t edgeTriggerMode)` can be used to put the entire device into a *stop* mode with *wakeup on interrupt*.
 In this particular mode, the device shuts down the Wi-Fi chipset and puts the microcontroller in a stop mode with configurable wakeup pin and edge triggered interrupt.
 When the specific interrupt arrives, the device awakens from stop mode, it will behave as if the device is reset and run all user code from the beginning with no values being maintained in memory from before the stop mode.